ibm-build-lab/cloud-pak-sandboxes/terraform/Using_Schematics.md

 # Provisioning a Cloud Pak Sandbox using Schematics

-The Makefile contain all the commands to provision a Cloud Pak using IBM Cloud Schematics, however if you'd like to do it manually, follow these instructions.
+The Makefile contains all the commands to provision a Cloud Pak using IBM Cloud Schematics, however if you'd like to do it manually, follow these instructions.

 For group development and testing it is recommended to use Schematics to provision the OpenShift cluster.
 The Terraform state of the cluster is shared with the team and the management of the cluster can be done in the IBM Web Console by any team member.